cakemanager/docs/docs/tutorials-and-examples/quick-start.md

         "cakemanager/cakephp-cakemanager": "dev-master"
     }

-After that we need to load our plugin in our `config/bootstrap.php`.
+After that we need to load our plugin.
+Use your shell...

+    $ bin/cake plugin load Utils

+    $ bin/cake plugin load -b -r CakeManager

+... or use your `config/bootstrap.php`:

     Plugin::load('CakeManager', ['bootstrap' => true, 'routes' => true]);
     Plugin::load('Utils');